mdrideout/junjo-ai-studio-deployment-example/README.md

 #### `junjo-app`
 *   **Source**: [`junjo_app/`](junjo_app/)
-*   **Purpose**: Example showing how to integrate Junjo Server into your Python applications
+*   **Purpose**: Example showing how to integrate Junjo AI Studio into your Python applications
 *   **Details**: Runs a simple 3-node Junjo workflow (StartNode → IncrementNode → EndNode) in a continuous loop, executing **every 5 seconds**.
 Each execution generates a complete OpenTelemetry trace showing state changes, node timing, and workflow decision flow.
 This continuous telemetry stream demonstrates real-time ingestion and visualization.

 **What the Demo Does:**
 - Executes a workflow that increments a counter
-- Sends complete trace data to `junjo-server-ingestion` via gRPC
+- Sends complete trace data to `junjo-ai-studio-ingestion` via gRPC
-- Creates visible workflow runs in the Junjo Server UI every 5 seconds
+- Creates visible workflow runs in the Junjo AI Studio UI every 5 seconds
 - Shows how to configure `JunjoServerOtelExporter` in your own applications
 - Watch it running: `docker logs -f junjo-app`